 Membership in the American Public Works Association (APWA) facilitates interaction among members of the public works industry.
-While considerable information in the public works industry ultimately is disclosed to the public, many persons active in the APWA, also have access to non-public information.
+While considerable information in the public works industry ultimately is disclosed to the public, many persons active in APWA, also have access to non-public information.
 Because some APWA members may have non-public information that may impact on competition, it is important that APWA members understand and comply with federal and state antitrust laws.
-This guide summarizes the antitrust laws and the APWA’s efforts to assure compliance with those laws.
-By following this guide, APWA members should be able personally to avoid problems with the antitrust laws.
+This webpage summarizes the antitrust laws and APWA’s efforts to assure compliance with those laws.
+By following this summary, APWA members should be able personally to avoid problems with the antitrust laws.

 Application of Antitrust Laws

-Associations are particularly vulnerable to antitrust scrutiny because an educational Association, by its nature, brings together a group of actual or potential competitors.
+Associations are particularly vulnerable to antitrust scrutiny because an educational association, by its nature, brings together a group of actual or potential competitors.
 Antitrust violations may result in stiff fines for the Association and its members and jail sentences for individuals who participated in the violation.
 An antitrust violation also may result in civil litigation potentially seeking millions of dollars in damages from individuals or the Association.

 Overview of Antitrust Laws

 The Federal Antitrust Laws are for the most part very general, and do not identify all potential unlawful conduct.
 There are four basic federal laws governing the antitrust area.

 - The Sherman Act contains the broad general rules and policies governing the antitrust field.
 In general, it prohibits "every contract, combination or conspiracy" that unreasonably restrains trade and it also prohibits monopolizing (or attempting or conspiring to monopolize) any part of trade or commerce.